 Health problems stemming from environmental and occupational hazards and climate change are escalating in the Eastern African region.
 Pollution resulting from increasing population, rapid urbanization and industrialization is a growing concern.
 In 2016, for example, the World Health Organization (WHO) estimated ambient air pollution caused 4.2 million premature deaths around the world.
-91% of the world’s populations reside in places where WHO Air Quality Guidelines are not met, with the greatest exposures facing those in low- and middle-income counties.
+91% of the world’s populations reside in places where WHO Air Quality Guidelines are not met, with the greatest exposures facing those in low- and middle-income countries.

 The Hub focuses on three targeted areas:

 - Household and outdoor air quality and health

 - Occupational health, with emphasis on agriculture

 Through collaborative partnership the Hub has successfully designed and implemented a multifaceted research training program that has strengthened local capacity to conduct environmental and occupational health research as well as directly supported the development and implementation of a number of research studies and translation of findings in each Hub country in Cycle 1.
 Building on this success, the Hub continues to grow its research and training portfolios, expand the Hub network, and foster in-country expertise in environmental and occupational health research and policy in Cycle 2.